 2.4 Anomaly calculation and composite analysis

-To calculate the anomalies, we first removed the long-term climatology for the period from 1960 to 2013 from all of the variables used here, in order to eliminate seasonal cycle.
+To calculate the anomalies, we first removed the long-term climatology for the period from 1960 to 2013 from all of the variables used here, both modelled and observed, in order to eliminate seasonal cycle.
 We then detrended them based on a linear regression, because (1) the trend in terrestrial carbon variables was mainly caused by long-term CO2 fertilization and climate change, and (2) the trend in CGR primarily resulted from the anthropogenic emissions.
 We used these detrended monthly anomalies to investigate the impacts of El Niño events on the interannual carbon cycle variability.

 More specifically, in terms of the composite analysis, we calculated the averages of the carbon flux anomaly (CGR, FTA i.e.) during the selected EP and CP El Niño events, respectively.
 We use the Bootstrap Methods (Mudelsee, 2010) to estimate the 95% confidence intervals and the Student’s t-test to estimate the significance levels in the composite analysis.
 An 80% significance level was selected, as per Weng et al. (2007), due to the limited number of EP El Niño events.